 With so much tattoo inspiration on social media, more and more people are interested in getting inked, and tattoos are no longer as taboo as they once were.
 The increasing popularity also means custom art is more in demand than ever before—an exciting thing for tattoo artists who are in it for the art.

 "I personally have never worked off of flash designs even when I was an apprentice and did my first tattoos on clients.
 I still wanted to draw them all myself and consult with my clients to create something unique for them," Lumpini says.
 "I definitely prefer to do custom work.
 The artist in me loves to create, and working together with the client allows my creative juices to flow!"

-But that doesn't mean that getting a flash tattoo is a faux pas.
+But that doesn't mean that getting a flash tattoo is at all a faux pas.
 In fact, there's a timeless quality to well-designed flash art.
-The bold lines and classic designs are beautiful creations that never go out of style.
+The bold lines and often classic designs are beautiful creations that never go out of style.

 Flash vs. Custom

 Flash, on the other hand, is great for giving people ideas when they aren't quite certain what they want.
-It also has the advantage of being something the artist has practiced, making it easier for them and usually less expensive for the customer.
+It also has the advantage of being something the artist has practiced, making it easier for them and less pricey for the customer.

 Though tattoos are more mainstream than ever, Lumpini believes that the industry is still very underground.
 She says, "Everyone is running their own studio very differently all over the world, which I think is part of the experience."